bright/zk-snarks-with-substrate/blog/groth16.md

 * **[task.r1cs](https://github.com/bright/zk-snarks-with-substrate/blob/main/blog/data/task.r1cs)** - constrains in R1CS format.
 * **[task.wasm](https://github.com/bright/zk-snarks-with-substrate/blob/main/blog/data/task.wasm)** - circuit compiled to WebAssembly.
 * **[witness.wtns](https://github.com/bright/zk-snarks-with-substrate/blob/main/blog/data/witness.wtns)** - witness file

+You can use them, or generate your own, by following the [tutorial](https://github.com/bright/zk-snarks-with-substrate/blob/main/circom/README.md) steps (`Compile the circuit`  and `Computing the witness`).

 We will start now by creating a trusted setup for the Groth16.
 This will create a shared set of values and the process can be split into two parts.
 First, generic for all proofs, and the second one specific to the circuit.